ISO 26262 Automotive Functional Safety

 Please contact us for more information about these tool kit.

 Section 6 of ISO 26262 recommends unit and integration testing.
 The Cantata testing tool enables developers to automate their unit and integration testing and verify ISO 26262 compliant code on host native and embedded target platforms.

 Cantata helps accelerate compliance with the standard’s dynamic testing requirements by automating:

 Please contact us for more information on Cantata for ISO 26262.

 The ISO 26262 dynamic testing recommendations by ASIL and how these are supported by Cantata are summarised in our White Paper “Cantata Standard Briefing ISO 26262”

 Start a free trial & get a complete copy of Cantata to evaluate using your code.

 Static Analysis for ISO 26262 compliance

-Part 6 of ISO 26262 addresses product development at the software level including several tables that define the methods that must be considered in order to achieve compliance with the standard.
+Part 6 of ISO 26262 addresses product development at the software level, providing tables defining the necessary methods to achieve compliance with the standard.

-Static Analysis is most useful for meeting clause 8 “Unit design and implementation”, within part 6 of the standard.
-QA-MISRA can be used to make sure that the software conforms to coding standards specified by section 5.4.7 and required by section 8.4.3.d.
+Static Analysis is particularly valuable in meeting clause 8, “Unit design and implementation,” within part 6 of the standard.
+QA-MISRA ensures the software adheres to coding standards specified in section 5.4.7 and required by section 8.4.3.d.